mdavezac/LibXC.jl/docs/src/index.md

 ## A word about input dimensionality

-The functionals expect input arrays ρ and ∇ρ=|∇ρ|, and (optionally) a number of output arrays, for the energy `ϵ`, and the different derivatives, e.g. ∂ϵ/∂ρ.
+The functionals expect input arrays ρ and ∇ρ, and (optionally) a number of output arrays, for the energy `ϵ`, and the different derivatives, e.g. ∂ϵ/∂ρ.
 Because we are accessing a C library, some care must be taken when creating these arrays.